vidhanbhonsle/demo-app-Telnyx/README.md

     ```
     > Telnyx API Key acquired in previous steps will be used along with the procurred Telnyx number.
 Copy the number from [Numbers] (https://portal.telnyx.com/#/app/numbers/my-numbers) screen.

- 2. Create a Python file and run a Flask application
+ 2. Receiving messages in Flask app
     > You need to create a Python file(I have named mine as demo.py) and write Flask code template in it.
       ``` python
     from flask import Flask, request